ysthakur/CMSC320-Notes/Stats/Hypothesis and Inference.md

 Used for checking if [time series](../Data%20Science/Time%20Series.md) are stationary.
 More info on the time series page

+## Effect Size

+Make sure to look at [effect size](Effect%20Size.md) in addition to statistical significance

 ## Errors

 - Type 1 error: False positive (incorrectly reject a true null hypothesis)